Bagsite of the Month, May 2007

 Bagsite of the Month, April 2007

+| Bagsite of the Month for April 2007 is American collector Ernest Cox's Barf Bag Central.
 One of the oldest known bagsites, this "Central Repository of Knowledge for Barf Bags" disappeared for a while, but has returned with a trimmed-down set of pages.

 These include a handy listing of collectors and their email addresses, a "barfbag university" featuring other bagsites, and an urgent call to combat boring generic bags.

 Sadly, Ernest's own 20-year-old collection and swaps list is not on display.
+Worth a visit just to see the world's only barfbag carousel. |

 Sunday, April 15, 2007